 Whats makes Total Balance Physiotherapy different from my other healthcare options?

-We pride ourselves in providing the appropriate amount of time to assess and treat your condition.
+We take pride in taking our time, listening to the client, reviewing all necessary tests and history, while providing the appropriate amount of time to assess and treat your condition.
 At Total Balance Physiotherapy you get more time with comparable costs.
-Our approach logically lends to more accurate diagnosis, more effective treatment and a more relaxed and comfortable environment to be treated in (as well as to work in).
+Our approach logically lends to accurate diagnosis, effective treatment and a more relaxed and comfortable environment to be treated in (as well as to work in).
 Our follow up treatment visits vary in length depending on the needs of that injury but on average they are approximately 30-60 minutes in length.
 Our booking schedule is unique as we do not rush as many clients through as we can.
 We limit the number of patients that we see and our schedule allows for 30-40 minutes of direct care from one or more of our healthcare team.

 What is an assessment?